 Our rehab assists hundreds of people like you who are chained to Alcohol.
 Because we’re private and fee-based, we have the capacity to custom-tailor a powerful treatment plan just for you.
 This helps because when we attack the addiction from the root, our success rates go way up.

 If you want to stop drinking, reading this guide means you’re already on the right path.
-Now you just have to take the next step.
+Now you just have to take the next steps; learn more, ask more.
 Make the choice to take your life back today.